nerdalert/kube-docker-examples/nginx/README.md

     ehazlett/docker-demo
 ```

-## Validate Proxy Services
+# Validate Proxy Services

-This will run the service using host mode networking.
-Each task for the service will have a high port (i.e. `32768`) and use the node IP address to connect.
+This runs the service using host mode networking.
+Each task for the service has a high port (i.e. `32768`) and uses the node IP address to connect.
 You can see this when inspecting the headers from the request:

 ```
 $> curl -vs -H "Host: demo.local" http://127.0.0.1/ping